QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-13-problems_and_solutions.md

 5. Unzip the downloaded file in the plugin directory.
    If you downloaded the master branch, the subdirectory with the plugin will be named `QGIS-ResourceSharing-master`.
+   If you rename the subdirectory to `qgis_resource_sharing`, you can start QGIS and run the new version of the plugin.
+   If you choose not to rename the directory, you have to go through the last two steps.

 6. Start QGIS.
-   If the name of the plugin subdirectory of the Resource Sharing plugin has changed, the plugin may have become disabled, and the next step will be necessary.
+   Since the name of the plugin subdirectory of the Resource Sharing plugin has changed from `qgis_resource_sharing` to `QGIS-ResourceSharing-master` (if you have downloaded the master branch), the plugin has become disabled, and the next step will be necessary.

 7. Open the Plugin Manager and (re)enable the plugin.